-Patients who sustain serious or life-threatening injuries because of medication mistakes can struggle to determine who is responsible for their injuries.
+Patients who sustain serious or life-threatening injuries because of medication mistakes or medication error can struggle to determine who is responsible for their injuries.
 In many cases, the healthcare provider who prescribed the medication can be liable for harm, but in some situations, a pharmacist may be at fault for the injuries.
 It will be critical to determine who is at fault for your injuries when you file your medical malpractice lawsuit, or else you could be at risk of losing your case and being denied the damages to which you are entitled.
 You should never try to assess liability on your own without seeking advice from an experienced New Mexico medical malpractice lawyer.
 One of the attorneys at our firm can assess your case and help you to understand which party (or parties, depending upon the facts of your case) may be at fault and liable for your harm.

 In the meantime, we want to provide you with some more information that can help you to clarify when a pharmacist might be at fault for a medication error.